 A student of the University of Iowa was watching fireworks from her fire escape on the second floor of off-campus housing.
 The fire escape quickly became loose and fell to the ground, taking the student with it.
 The student suffered a hip fracture as a result of the fall and sued the off-campus facility to hold them accountable for her injuries.
-It was discovered that prior to the accident, the facility’s owner had replaced the siding on the building, and failed to secure the fire escape bolts to keep it attached.
-The property owner’s negligent mistake caused a serious accident, and the defendant eventually settled with the plaintiff for $800,000 before the case was taken to court.
+It was discovered that prior to the incident, the facility’s owner had replaced the siding on the building, and failed to secure the fire escape bolts to keep it attached.
+The property owner’s negligent mistake caused a serious mishap, and the defendant eventually settled with the plaintiff for $800,000 before the case was taken to court.

 Plaintiff vs. Des Moines Area Regional Transit Authority (DART)

-Unfortunately, there have been multiple lawsuits filed against DART by pedestrians who allege they were injured after being involved in an accident with a DART bus.
-In fact, DART even put new rules in place in 2009 to reduce the number of accidents.
+Unfortunately, there have been multiple lawsuits filed against DART by pedestrians who allege they were injured after being involved in an crash with a DART bus.
+In fact, DART even put new rules in place in 2009 to reduce the number of crashes.
 One of the rules prohibited drivers from making left hand turns because so many pedestrians were being injured when DART bus drivers turned left.

 One of the largest settlements involved a 24-year-old pedestrian who was run over by a DART bus in downtown Des Moines, Iowa.
-She suffered multiple pelvic fractures and a concussion as a result of the accident.
+She suffered multiple pelvic fractures and a concussion as a result of the incident.
 DART settled the case for $2.74 million to cover her current and future medical expenses, pain and suffering, and lost wages.

 This list has been compiled based on our research and what is available to the public online.
 If you would like to discuss your case with an attorney to get a better idea of how much your claim is worth, contact us today to schedule a consultation with our team.